 What else is in the book?
 Power.
 When I was around seven or eight, my grandfather, an amateur Chinese historian, told me stories of court intrigue and murder that fascinated me.
 Oh, how beautifully orchestrated the court intrigue of this book was, with all its twists and turns.
 There was a charming advisor in the novel (who is one of the most grotesque villains I have ever come across in a "YA" book) with a frightening, wolflike ambition--and he sets in motion a plot that nearly brings an entire kingdom to its knees.

 Lastly: women.
 I love deep, complex female characters.
 Not just the ones with brassy attitudes and the ability to roundhouse kick a man in the face, but the historical type figures who struggled, with their own loud and quiet rebellions, to come into their own power.
 This novel features three women, trapped in a brutal Renaissance patriarchy: Ava Bingen, a common seamstress, Midi Sorte, a slave girl whose tongue was sliced in half, and Queen Isabel, who was regarded as nothing more than a royal babymaker.
-(Like the disease, the sexual exploitation in this novel is rather explicit as well.)
 The story brought them together, in the unlikeliest of circumstances, and I saw each struggle to rise above their own fate.
 They were not always likeable, but in the end, they felt real to me.

 This book was just so beautifully written and executed.
 The ending was one of the most satisfying I'd read in a long, long time.
-And the cover.
-Oh, the cover.
-Look at that.
 I think I'll go swoon over it some more.